cgarduno1garduno/psy221a/ANOVA_TukeyHSD_ModelFitting.md

-# One-way ANOVA, Tukey Pairwise Comparisons, and Quadratic Trend Analysis
+# One-way ANOVA, Tukey Pairwise Comparisons, and Polynomial Fitting

 From *Explaining Psychological Statistics* (4th Ed, Cohen, Ch13, B16), we have the following data showing the number of driving errors that subjects made on a driving simulation video game given some amount of caffeine.